VictoKu1/encycloped.ai/README.md

 - **Local LLM Support:**
   Run the application with local LLMs using Ollama.
 Switch between OpenAI API and local models by using different startup commands.
 Supports any model available in Ollama, with DeepSeek-Coder as the recommended local option.
 Local LLM mode uses optimized prompts for better performance and includes improved error handling and timeout management.

+- **Interactive Topic Suggestion:**
+  Enhanced user engagement with intelligent text selection features.
+When you highlight text in an article, a lens icon (🔍) appears near your selection.
+Clicking the icon opens a modal that:
+  - Extracts actual terms from your selected text as topic suggestions
+  - Provides 3 relevant topic options based on the highlighted content
+  - Allows custom topic input with real-time validation
+  - Automatically converts selected text into clickable links to new articles
+  - Creates an interconnected encyclopedia where new topics link back to original content
+  - Features a blurred background modal with loading animations and accessibility support

 ## Security Features

 - **Cross-Site Scripting (XSS) Protection:**